uzagoranski/databox-challenge/PLAYBOOK.md

 - Prepare an integration service that implements the `data-source.service.interface.ts` interface.
 That means it has to include 2 mandatory things: getMetrics function and serviceProvider property
 - Register your newly created integration service in the `data-source.module.ts` file by importing it at the top and adding it into providers & inject arrays (follow the example of the `GitHubService`)
 - After registering the integration service, everything else should happen automatically after calling the `/manage/metrics/sync` endpoint

+Last but not least, to avoid throttling on Databox Push API side in case of adding multiple registered service providers, we've implemented batching mechanism that waits a couple of seconds before calling the Push API again.
+That's why the `/sync` endpoint takes longer compared to the time, needed to actually fetch the data.

 ## Potential improvements